Banking Online Banking

 What is the best international digital bank?

 The best international digital banks are those that don't charge foreign transaction fees and banks with no international ATM fees.
-Some banks, like Charles Schwab, reimburse all ATM fees regardless of where they're from.
-Other banks, like Capital One and Discover, don't charge ATM fees on in-network or out-of-network transactions, but there may be fees from the ATM operator.
+Some banks, like Charles Schwab, reimburse all ATM fees regardless of where the ATM is located.
+Other banks, like Capital One, don't charge ATM fees on in-network or out-of-network transactions, but there may be fees from the ATM operator.

-Another feature to consider when looking for the best international digital bank is the cost of transferring funds internationally, especially for digital nomads who have family or finances in the U.S.
+Another feature to consider when choosing the best international digital bank is the cost of international fund transfers, especially for digital nomads with family or finances in the U.S.

 How do you file taxes as a digital nomad?